Vladimir Grendal: Early life, World War I, and Russian Civil War

-Vladimir Davydovich Gröndal (later Grendal) was born in Sveaborg, Finland on 1884. the son of David Ioganovich Grendal, a Swedish-speaking Finnish reserve officer in the Russian Imperial Army.
+Vladimir Davydovich Gröndal (later Grendal; Wladimir Davidinpoika Gröndahl) was born in Sveaborg, Finland, on 1884.
+The son of David Ioganovich Grendal, a Swedish-speaking Finnish reserve officer in the Russian Imperial Army.
+His mother was Russian.
 Grendal graduated from the Pskov Cadet Corps in 1902 and entered the Mikhailovskoye Artillery School.
 His father was mortally wounded in the Battle of Mukden during the Russo-Japanese War.
 Graduating from the school in 1905, he completed advanced training at the Mikhailovskaya Artillery Academy in 1911.
 He served at the Main Artillery Range, and from May 1915 commanded the 1st Naval Heavy Artillery Battalion.
 In this capacity, Grendal fought in the battles on the Dvinsk and Riga axis, in which he was wounded and concussed.
 For his "courage and bravery," Grendal was decorated nine times and reached the rank of polkovnik (colonel) by 1917.

 Siding with the Bolsheviks during the Russian Civil War, Grendal was appointed inspector of artillery of the Southern Front in October 1918.
 In January 1920 he transferred to serve as inspector of artillery of the Southwestern Front.
 Despite being with the front headquarters, Grendal participated in fighting with the troops of the 8th and 14th Armies.
 During the battles for the Kakhovka bridgehead, Grendal directed the artillery of the Southwestern Front, "skillfully concentrating fire on the main direction" and using it to defeat the tanks, armored vehicles, and armored trains of the Army of Wrangel.
 For his performance, he was awarded the Order of the Red Banner and a gold cigarette case.